MatthewW274/Greenspaces-Of-Ontario-Student-Encouragers/docs/README.md

 # Methodology (and Assumptions)

-1. Park data was loaded into ArcGIS Pro and park vertices were extracted from park polygons.
-   a) Park vertices were the best approximation for park entrances in further analysis as many straight edges in parks are covered by treelines or fencelines
+1. City of Waterloo park data was loaded into ArcGIS Pro.
+Due to the point-to-point logic constraints of network analysis, park polygons were converted into points using the feature vertices to points tool.
+For simplicity, these vertices serve as approximations of pedestrian entry points into the parks.
-2. Sidewalk, GRT route, and cycling infrastructure data were added to the project and travel time information was added to the layers.
-   a) Speed assumed to be 5 km/h for walking, 10 km/h for biking, and 40 km/h for buses
+2. The sidewalk, GRT route, and cycling infrastructure datasets were updated to include travel time information.
+Travel speeds of 5 km/h for walking, 10 km/h for biking, and 40 km/h for buses were assumed based on GRT and Google Maps data.
-3. Networks were created for each route layer, and 15-minute service areas were created using park vertices as facilities.
+3. Utilizing ArcGIS's Network Analyst extension, 15-minute service areas were created using park vertices as facilities and route layers as the network.
-4. Binary rasters based on the presence or absence of a bike/bus/walking service area clipped to the city boundary of Waterloo were created and summed with equal weight into an accessible transit index raster that has a scale from 0-3.
+4. Binary rasters based on the presence or absence of a bike/bus/walking service area clipped to the city boundary of Waterloo were created and summed with equal weight into an accessible transit index raster with a scale from 0-3.
-5. Census Dissemination area polygons were loaded into the project, clipped to the regional boundary, and joined to a census statistics table with information on the proportion of people renting in each area, the average rent in the area, and the proportion of renters spending > 30% of their income on housing.
-   a) These metrics were selected to display the inequitable distribution of parks for our area because Waterloo is a city with a large portion of its population renting due to its two universities and one college.
-Other metrics like average income could have been chosen as well.
+5. Dissemination area polygons were loaded into the project, clipped to the regional boundary, and joined to a census statistics table with information on the proportion of people renting in each area, the average rent in the area, and the proportion of renters spending > 30% of their income on housing, which was chosen to display the inequitable park area because Waterloo has a large renting population due to its post-secondary institutions.
+Other metrics, such as average income, could have also been chosen.
-6. Each census statistic we utilised was mapped and rasterised.
-The rasters were then reclassified on a scale of 1-5 for each statistic using the natural breaks method.
+6. Each census statistic was mapped and rasterized.
+The rasters were then reclassified on a scale of 1-5 for each statistic with the Natural Breaks method.
-7. The census rasters were then added together with equal weighting, and subject to a sensitivity analysis (+/-5% weights for each of the 3 rasters) to see how robust the model was.
-This created our Rental Factors raster.
-   a) The sensitivity analysis displayed no significant differences.
+7. The census rasters were weighted equally, merged, and subjected to a sensitivity analysis (+/-5% weights for each of the three rasters) to check the model robustness and create the rental factors raster.
+The sensitivity analysis displayed no significant differences between the rasters.
-8. The Transit Index raster was then subtracted from the Rental Factors raster to create a suitability raster of the areas of Waterloo that have the highest housing hardship and have the least ability to access green space.
+8. The Transit Index raster was then subtracted from the Rental Factors raster to create a suitability raster of Waterloo areas with the highest housing hardship and the lowest green space accessibility.
-9. This new raster of park disparity was then reclassified on a scale of 1-5 to show park disparity on a scale of 5 classes.
+9. The resulting park disparity raster was reclassified on a scale of 1-5 to show park disparity on a scale of 5 classes.

 ## List of Geoprocessing Tools Used